github/developer.github.com/content/v3/repos.md

 ## Create

 Create a new repository for the authenticated user.
-OAuth users muse supply `repo` scope.
+OAuth users must supply `repo` scope.

     POST /user/repos